BlakeFrei/campaign-learn.en/help/acs/communication-channels/mobile/in-app-message.md

 ## Create, manage, and publish In-App messages {#create-manage-and-publish-in-app-messages}

-With this channel, you will have the option to target your users via three different delivery templates
+With this channel, you will have the option to target your users through different delivery templates

 ### 1. Broadcast In-App message (Target all users of a mobile app) {#broadcast-in-app-message-target-all-users-of-a-mobile-app}